personium/legacy-docs/en/user_guide/007_WebDAV_model.md

 * If the following response is returned, please make a request after a while.

-* Error code:503
+* Error code : 503

-* Error message:Too many concurrent requests.
+* Error message : Too many concurrent requests.

 ### Enhancing MKCOL
 * In the Personium,It supports the creation of special collections such as OData and services in compliance with RFC 5689.